Why You Pay Inheritance Tax in the UK

 The Truth about Gifts and Wealth Transfer

-Gifts are often seen as a way to avoid Inheritance Tax, but this isn’t always the case.
+Gifts are often seen as a way to reduce Inheritance Tax, but this isn’t always the case.
 The truth is that gifts can be subject to Inheritance Tax under certain conditions, such as if the giver doesn’t survive for seven years after giving the gift.

 It’s essential to understand the rules surrounding gifts and wealth transfer to make informed decisions about your estate.